BalakaMd/new_auth/README.md

 	•	Implement role-based access control.
 	•	Enhance security using JWT token expiration handling.
 	•	Add multi-factor authentication for better security.

-Contributing

-Feel free to submit issues or pull requests.
-Contributions are welcome!

-License

-This project is licensed under the MIT License.

-This README provides clear instructions, technical details, and useful references.
-Let me know if you want any modifications! 🚀